Financial Assistance and Bursary Schemes

 MOE Financial Assistance Scheme (MOE FAS) for Government and Government-Aided Schools

-From March 2012, the income limits and the types of benefits given to needy students in Government or Government-aided schools under MOE FAS are shown in the tables below.
+The income limits and the types of benefits given to needy students in Government or Government-aided schools under MOE FAS are shown in the tables below.

 A student is eligible for MOE FAS if he or she meets either of the following criteria: